AdobeDocs/experience-manager-65.en/help/sites-administering/msm-livecopy.md

 * **Initial Chapters**: The child pages of the blueprint language branches to include in the live copy.
 * **Destination Path**: The location of the root page of the live copy site.
 * **Title**: The title of the root page of the live copy site.
 * **Name**: (Optional) The name of the JCR node that stores the root page of the live copy.
-The defaut value is based on the title.
+The default value is based on the title.
 * **Site Owner**: (Optional)
 * **Live Copy**: Select this option to establish a live relationship with the source site.
 If you do not select this option, a copy of the blueprint is created but is not subsequently synchronized with the source.
 * **Rollout Configs**: (Optional) Select one or more rollout configurations to use for synchronizing the live copy.
 By default, the rollout configurations are inherited from the blueprint; see [Specifying the Rollout Configurations to Use](/help/sites-administering/msm-sync.md#specifying-the-rollout-configurations-to-use) for more details.